 Does Wolfson have open days?

 We welcome visits from potential applicants for College tours at any time – please contact the Postgraduate Administrator if you're interested.
-Prospective applicants are also encouraged to attend the Cambridge Postgraduate Open Day on Friday 3 November 2017.
+Prospective applicants are also encouraged to attend the Cambridge Postgraduate Open Day held in early November.